changeworld/azure-docs.pl-pl/articles/active-directory/saas-apps/new-relic-tutorial.md

 ms.topic: tutorial
 ms.date: 03/04/2019
 ms.author: jeedes
-ms.openlocfilehash: fd75cc392bb30d15b665190eef8fbea39d692ee3
+ms.openlocfilehash: dfa5fbcf5df8ee314aab3e4a8228d81e7e14565b
-ms.sourcegitcommit: 0b1a4101d575e28af0f0d161852b57d82c9b2a7e
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 10/30/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73160340"
+ms.locfileid: "74233515"
 ---
-# <a name="tutorial-azure-active-directory-integration-with-new-relic"></a>Samouczek: integracja Azure Active Directory z nowymi Relic
+# <a name="tutorial-azure-active-directory-integration-with-new-relic"></a>Tutorial: Azure Active Directory integration with New Relic

-W tym samouczku dowiesz się, jak zintegrować nowe Relic z Azure Active Directory (Azure AD).
+In this tutorial, you learn how to integrate New Relic with Azure Active Directory (Azure AD).
-Integracja nowych Relic z usługą Azure AD zapewnia następujące korzyści:
+Integrating New Relic with Azure AD provides you with the following benefits:

-* Możesz kontrolować usługę Azure AD, która ma dostęp do nowego Relic.
+* You can control in Azure AD who has access to New Relic.
-* Możesz umożliwić użytkownikom automatyczne logowanie do nowego Relic (Logowanie jednokrotne) przy użyciu kont usługi Azure AD.
+* You can enable your users to be automatically signed-in to New Relic (Single Sign-On) with their Azure AD accounts.
 * Możesz zarządzać swoimi kontami w jednej centralnej lokalizacji — witrynie Azure Portal.

 Jeśli chcesz dowiedzieć się więcej na temat integracji aplikacji SaaS z usługą Azure AD, zobacz [Co to jest dostęp do aplikacji i logowanie jednokrotne z usługą Azure Active Directory?](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).